 Are you doing everything before, during and after your medical appointments to help yourself get the best health care and outcome?
-Probably not!
+Maybe not!
 Fortunately, doctors have suggestions for ways patients can better manage their care and get the most of out of medical appointments.
-Read on to learn what doctors want patients to know, so you can increase your chances of the best care and outcome possible.
+Read on to learn what doctors want patients to know, which can help you get the best care and outcome possible.

 What doctors want patients to know.